WA6TJQ RADIO TELEMETRY PROJECTS

 The weather node will send packet radio users current weather conditions at the weather node site.

-The system will report Windspeed, Wind Direction, Outside Air Temp, Rainfall, and the Air Temp inside the weather nodes outdoor electronics enclosure.
+The system reports Windspeed, Wind Direction, Outside Air Temp, Rainfall, and the Air Temp inside the weather nodes electronics enclosure.

 START